aristanetworks/vane/docs/api_cli/cli.md

 ```

 This will generate a markdown file and json file for each test case
-with detailed test steps that were executed by Vane while running
+with detailed test steps (sourced from the test case file)
+that were executed by Vane while running
 the test cases in the test directory.

 !!! info "Test Steps"